 You’re Eligible for Medicare.
 Now What?

 If you’re turning 65 this year, you’ll soon be joining the 44 million Americans in the Medicare system.
-Medicare is the health insurance program in the U.S. that gives seniors and the disabled, access to the medical coverage and support they need to lead healthy, active lifestyles.
+Learning about the initial enrollment period for medicare can be time consuming, so we created our own guide for MySeniorHealthplan readers.
+Medicare is the health insurance program in the U.S. that gives seniors and the disabled, access to the medical coverage and support they need to lead healthy active lifestyles.

 Navigating Medicare with what you’re supposed to do and when can be a difficult and confusing experience.
 Here’s a brief breakdown of what Medicare is and what you need to know about your Medicare Initial Enrollment Period (IEP).